Happykelee/Action_Effect_Prediction_Project/README.md

 ## 📖 Citation

-If you use this code, the statistical pipeline, or the associated datasets in your research, please cite our preprint:
+If you use this code, statistical pipeline, or custom utilities in your research, please cite our preprint:

-> Zhengting Cai, Alexander Jones, Qing Yang, and Florian Waszak.
+> Zhengting Cai, Alexander Jones, Qing Yang, Florian Waszak.
 Neural Dynamics of Action-effect Predictions Within Effect-related Regions Diverge Between Stimulus-driven and Voluntary Actions. *PsyArXiv*, 2026. [osf.io/preprints/psyarxiv/x6hc9_v1](https://osf.io/preprints/psyarxiv/x6hc9_v1).

 For any questions, issues, or requests regarding the codebase or data, please feel free to open an issue in this repository or contact the corresponding author at caizhengting2858@gmail.com.